[Ord. 175, 5/9/1955, § 1; as amended by Ord. 269, 6/26/1967, § 1; and by Ord. 422, 1/3/1994, § 1]

-Installation, storage and use of liquified petroleum, known as propane gas, and any other type of flammable compressed gas, shall be in accordance with the following:
+Installation, storage and use of liquefied petroleum, known as "propane gas," and any other type of flammable compressed gas shall be in accordance with the following:

 No person, firm or corporation shall engage in the business of installing liquefied petroleum or any other type of flammable compressed gas systems or equipment without first securing a license from the Fire Marshal of the Borough of East Lansdowne.
 Such license shall be renewed annually and shall be subject to revocation upon any violation of any provision of this Part.
 The fee for such license shall be as established by resolution of Borough Council.